AndresSalinas97/Airlines-Web-Engineering-Project/README.md

 # Web-Engineering-Project
-Final project for Web Engineering course
+**Final project for Web Engineering course**

+Web App + REST API to helps users to decide which carriers (airlines) and which airports to use in the USA for their air travel needs.

 ### Documentation
 The documentation for the API can be found in the "API Documentation" folder.
 This file serves as our project report.